 This means that currently UEF students are not able to apply for student exchange at Russian universities.

-The International Week will include info sessions mostly in Finnish.
-We will be introducing different exchange programmes, practical matters (such as applying) and other useful information for students planning a study abroad semester.
+International Week is organised annually in October and January.
+For January 2026, International week will be held on 19-23 Jan 2026.
 The schedule for these sessions will be published on this page and on Viva Engage in the group Internationalisation offers for students.

 Pre-departure Orientations